Berg0162/Tacx-Virtual-Shifting/README.md

 <img src="./media/Adafruit_Feather_ESP32_V2.png" width="300" height="300" ALIGN="left" alt="Feather">
 <br clear="left">

 Both boards work reliably with this project.
+Check pricing and availability!
 Each board has its own **setup instructions** in `/docs` to ensure correct pin configuration and library installation.
 - **[Seeed Studio XIAO ESP32S3](docs/XIAO_ESP32S3_Sense.md)**
 - **[Adafruit Feather ESP32 V2](docs/Adafruit%20Feather%20ESP32-V2.md)**

-👉 Other ESP32-based boards may work as well, but are not officially tested yet.
+👉 Other ESP32-based boards may work as well, but are not tested yet.
-If you try a different board, please share your results via an issue or pull request.
+If you try a different board, please share your results via an issue.

 ## ⚡ Getting Started
 1. **Install Arduino IDE 2.x** → [Download here](https://www.arduino.cc/en/software).
 2. Install the **Tacx-Virtual-Shifting** library from this repository.
 Download as `.zip` and extract to `Arduino/libraries` folder, or <br>in <b>Arduino IDE</b> from `Sketch menu` -> `Include library` -> `Add .Zip library`<br>
 3. **Open Arduino IDE** → load the examples/ sketches.
 4. **Install required libraries** using Arduino IDE Library Manager (see Dependencies).
+5. **Setup `IDE` -> `Tools menu`** for the type of board you are using!
-5. **Upload to your device** → run the example and try Virtual Shifting!
+6. **Upload to your device** → run the example and try Virtual Shifting!

 ## ⚠️ Disclaimer